qoherent/ria-hub-docs/docs/content/.Administration/cmd-embedded.md

 ### Important notice

 Make sure to **only extract those files that require customization**.
-Files that are present in the `custom` directory are not upgraded by Gitea's upgrade process.
+Files that are present in the `custom` directory are not upgraded by RIA Hub's upgrade process.
-When Gitea is upgraded to a new version (by replacing the executable), many of the embedded files will suffer changes.
-Gitea will honor and use any files found in the `custom` directory, even if they are old and incompatible.
+When RIA Hub is upgraded to a new version (by replacing the executable), many of the embedded files will suffer changes.
+RIA Hub will honor and use any files found in the `custom` directory, even if they are old and incompatible.

 ### Example: Extracting mail templates